 Build a feedback loop that improves your show.

-The podcasters who grow fastest are the ones who actually know what their listeners want.
+The podcasters who grow fastest are the ones who know what their listeners want.
 But most never ask.
 And when they do ask, they don’t make it easy to respond.

 How it works: